 SummaryAfter Megaman X we get...
 Final Fantasy X !

 The GoodWell, it's Final Fantasy X. After having some very great experience with other Final Fantasy titles, I wanted to play this too.
 I buy my PS2 only for this game (I have a couple of other games now, but this is the main one).
 And yes, it was worth is.

+Final Fantasy X is very innovative.
+Battle are no longer ATB, but CTB - That mean turn per turn system.
+Each attack consumes time, depend of the attack itself and of the speed of the characters.
+So a quick character's turn will come more often, like in ATB, but you have all your time to set your commands, like in the original turn per turn system.
+This new system add a lot of strategy, and make the game more enjoyable.
+It works very great.
 Also, the level up system is kinda particular.
 It take places on a sphere gird, and your character can move from sphere to sphere and activate them to rise their stats and learn new attacks.
 Each characters have its default sphere range, but can also overpass it with key spheres and overflow in the whole sphere gird.
 This system, while not the best system ever seen in the series, is great, and make levelup very addictive.

 The overkill system was a particularly great innovation.
 When you kill a monster with a brutal hit (I don't know the exact requirements, but you have to use a weapon or spell that is it's weakness or do a critical hit), the icon "overkill" will appear, and you'll got more EXP and items after the battle.
 So you see the extra challenge that is to overkill bosses, that often leave rare items.
 One flaw is that you'll get more EXP from weaker monster that are easier to overkill, but often easier monsters doesn't give enough AP even when overkilled to compete again stronger monsters, so that doesn't ruin the game by allowing the player to rise its levels with weaker monsters.